isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 Under Phase 1, in addition to essential services provided by entities allowed to operate during the Circuit Breaker, basic pet services, i.e. basic pet-grooming (no grooming services for cosmetic purposes), and pet physiotherapy and rehabilitation (with veterinarian’s referral) are allowed to be provided.

-Under Phase 2, all animal and veterinary-related services and activities, as long as they comply with safe management measures as required by MOM and the Animal & Veterinary Service, a cluster of NParks.
+Under Phase 2, all animal and veterinary-related services and activities will resume, as long as they comply with safe management measures as required by MOM and the Animal & Veterinary Service, a cluster of NParks.
 More information is available at <a href="https://go.gov.sg/avs-covid" target="_blank">here</a>.

 #### **Water Quality for Swimming Pools and Water Fountains**